← Back to Blog

 Escrow account.
 Confirm the project's escrow account is registered with a DLD-approved bank and that all your payments will be directed exclusively to that account.
 Under Law No. 8 of 2007, developers can only withdraw from escrow against verified construction milestones.
 Any request to pay to a personal account, a foreign account, or cash is a serious red flag.

 Developer delivery track record.
 Check the developer's prior projects against DLD transaction data.
 Compare the RERA-registered completion date to when title deeds were actually issued.
 A developer whose last three projects were delivered 18–24 months late is showing you a pattern that their current brochure will not mention.
-Open the Web App via /dev_search in UAE Property AI Bot to pull a developer's full DLD portfolio history in one step.
+Use developer context (Dubai REST / RERA developer slice) on this website to pull a developer's full DLD portfolio history in one step.

 Step 4 — Choose the Right Project Using DLD Data